 Duvall is passionate about the Arts!
 Year after year, Duvall continues to grow as an arts community, focusing on many year-round art related activities for both families and adults.
 This year sees the continuation of many favorites like Sandblast and Art in Bloom.
 Our art community is flourishing, especially our very own Northwest Art Center.
 They have moved into a beautiful new home underneath Match Coffee and Wine, and have expanded their artistic programming for people all ages, including a new digital art program.
 Stop in, check out the space, take a class and participate…be inspired to create!

-The 2018 Sandblast Festival for the Arts will be held on July 21st and 22nd.
-SandBlast Festival of the Arts, presented by Duvall Foundation for the Arts (DFA), has been a staple in the community for over two decades.
-Celebrating its 24th year, SandBlast will be held the weekend of July 21 and 22, 2019.
+The Sandblast Festival for the Arts will be held in later July and is presented by Duvall Foundation for the Arts (DFA).
+It has been a staple in the community for over two decades.
+Celebrating more than 25 year, check to see which weekend SandBlast will be held THIS year.

-Celebrating its 14th year, Art in Bloom coming August 4th, 5th & 6th, 2018, is a unique art show featuring local artists and outdoor garden art.
+Celebrating its 16th, Art in Bloom coming early August, is a unique art show featuring local artists and outdoor garden art.
 Unlike most art shows held in galleries, Art in Bloom takes place outdoors at the amazing Kokopelli Gardens in Duvall.
 Guests will stroll through the gardens and view an array of mediums of outdoor sculpture art, presented by the Duvall Foundation for the Arts (DFA) .
 Enjoy fine wine, delicious entrees and desserts, and live music, then support local artists by purchasing picture perfect piece.

 No summer would be complete without the annual Duvall Art and Wine Walk.
 This event partners local businesses in downtown Duvall who make room for artists to display their work for one evening.
 The public is free to stroll into the businesses to see the art and chat with the artists.
 Most art may be purchased, but it can be viewed at no charge.
 This juried event aims to showcase professional artists of the Snoqualmie Valley along with regional artists of note.
 In addition to artwork, various local musicians are scattered throughout the event adding to the ambiance.
 Local wine is featured for tasting, and several wine makers come to also enjoy the show, while showcasing their wines.